Fair Division with Two-Sided Preferences: Pareto Optimality

 \begin{proof} The algorithm is shown as \Cref{alg:gaw}.
 Since it is a version of the generalized adjusted winner procedure with specific tie-breaking, EF1, team-PO, and the running time follow from the work of \citet{AzizCaIg22}.
 In particular, the tie-breaking in \Cref{line:tiebreak} takes time $O(m)$ and does not add to the overall running time.

 It remains to show that the output allocation is PO.
-First, players with zero value for both teams are already assigned to a team that they prefer, and such players do not affect the utility of either team no matter which team they are assigned to, so we may safely ignore them.
+First, participants with zero value for both teams are already assigned to a team that they prefer, and such participants do not affect the utility of either team no matter which team they are assigned to, so we may safely ignore them.
 We claim that at any point from \Cref{line:initial-alloc} onward, the allocation~$A$ in the algorithm is PO.
 Suppose to the contrary that there exists a Pareto improvement $A'=(A'_1,A'_2)$ of $A$.
 Since this intermediate allocation~$A$ is team-PO \citep{AzizCaIg22}, we have

-We can assume that players in $P^*_1$ and $P^*_2$ stay in team~$1$ and $2$, respectively, because transferring such a player makes neither team better off and at least one team worse off, contradicting team-PO.
-Thus, in the following argument, we assume that only players in $P^+\cup P^-$ are exchanged.
-In addition, we observe from the proof of \citet{AzizCaIg22} that, for some value $\alpha$, $|v_1(p)|/|v_2(p)|=\alpha$ for all $p\in (A_1\cap A'_2)\cup (A_2\cap A'_1)$ (i.e., the exchanged players between $A$ and $A'$).
-We derive a contradiction by splitting the argument according to $p_i$, the last player we moved in the for-loop (see \Cref{fig:adjusted_winner}).
-If we did not move any player, we can apply the argument in Case~1.
+We can assume that participants in $P^*_1$ and $P^*_2$ stay in team~$1$ and $2$, respectively, because transferring such a participant makes neither team better off and at least one team worse off, contradicting team-PO.
+Thus, in the following argument, we assume that only participants in $P^+\cup P^-$ are exchanged.
+In addition, we observe from the proof of \citet{AzizCaIg22} that, for some value $\alpha$, $|v_1(p)|/|v_2(p)|=\alpha$ for all $p\in (A_1\cap A'_2)\cup (A_2\cap A'_1)$ (i.e., the exchanged participants between $A$ and $A'$).
+We derive a contradiction by splitting the argument according to $p_i$, the last participant we moved in the for-loop (see \Cref{fig:adjusted_winner}).
+If we did not move any participant, we can apply the argument in Case~1.